 Two fundamental concepts come immediately to my mind are interest rates and trade flows.

 This is where you’ll get to apply your fundamental knowledge just like the analysts and economists that professional traders work with.
 It’s commonly agreed that it’s best to watch central bank policies.

-Subscribe to a economic news calendar to remind you of the big pieces of news you should be looking out for.
+Subscribe to a economic news calendar or use a forex signals providers to remind you of the big pieces of news you should be looking out for.

 4. Automate your trading and orders

 As all good traders know, being able to check your emotions at the door is the cornerstone of successful trading.
 No more is this true than in currency trading, where markets can fluctuate wildly numerous times a day.

 Always, always, always use limit orders and stop-losses to prevent yourself from getting overly involved in the trade when emotions run high.

 Yes, banks and high frequency trading firms have their own secret algorithms to take advantage of market mispricings and such, but that doesn’t mean algorithmic trading is out of your reach!